elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- {:.pr.i} I'm looking for traces of my power as one in the bush for lost tracks
+- {:.pr.i} I'm looking for traces of my power as one in the bush for the lost tracks

 ---

 [66]({{site.baseurl}}/chiens/p066.html){:.pagetitle}

 - {:.pr} of a large herd, and I dig, knee-deep, in the high grass of blood.
-Poor gods, good-natured faces, arms too long, driven out of a rum paradise---ashen palms visited by bats and packs of sleepwalkers---the cadaverous decomposition lights its worm and herb candles
+Poor gods, good-natured faces, arms too long, driven out of a rum paradise---ashen palms visited by bats and packs of sleepwalkers---the cadaverous decomposition lights its worm and herb candles.
-- Climb, rockets, illuminate the disaster ...
+- Rise, rockets, illuminate the disaster ...
 - {:.pr} I bled in the secret corridors---on the grand open field of battle and,
 - I advance, spalled-fly grand-insect tough-horned and voracious
-- {:.pr} attracted by the succulence of my own sawtooth skeleton, legacy of my body murdered violently through the bars of the sun.
+- {:.pr} attracted by the succulence of my own sawtooth skeleton, legacy of my body murdered violently traversing the bars of the sun.

 - {:.sp} The Man Reciter.

 - scattered skinned
 - in the terrains in the thickets
 - disemboweled poem
-- migration of doves burnt dipped in hard liquor ...
+- migration of burnt doves dipped in hard liquor ...

 - {:.sp} The Woman Reciter.